Omerakten/Html-Css-with-freecodecamp/README.md

-# My HTML Learning Journey with FreeCodeCamp
+# My HTML Learning Journey with FreeCodeCamp Youtube

 ## Introduction
 Embarking on a journey to enhance my web development skills, I decided to dive into HTML through FreeCodeCamp.
 This platform has proven to be an invaluable resource, providing a structured and hands-on approach to learning this fundamental web technology.